Congratulations

 The Medal for Academic Excellence is one of the highest recognitions of academic excellence presented to UCW students.

-Maryam comes from Iran and studied the Master of Business Administration program at UCW.
-She graduated with a 4.07 Cumulative Grade Point Average.
+Ana travelled from the Philippines to pursue the Master of Business Administration at UCW.
+She graduated from the program with a 4.11 Cumulative Grade Point Average.

-Vannia travelled from Peru to study the Bachelor of Commerce program at UCW.
-She graduated from the program with a 3.97 Cumulative Grade Point Average.
+Dewanshi came from India to pursue a Bachelor of Commerce degree at UCW.
+She graduated from the program with a 3.88 Cumulative Grade Point Average.

-Marianne is from Brazil and studied the Associate of Arts program at UCW.
-She completed the program with a 4.21 Cumulative Grade Point Average.
+Vimasha came from Sri Lanka to pursue an Associate of Arts degree at UCW.
+She completed the program with a 4.02 Cumulative Grade Point Average.

 Teaching & Learning Excellence Awards